primer/css/.changeset/large-masks-walk.md

 '@primer/css': patch
 ---

-Improve dividers in `Layout` when flowing as row.
+Improve dividers and allow sidebar positioning when `Layout` is flowing as row.